xlwings/xlwings/docs/index.rst

 **Numpy arrays** and **Pandas Series/DataFrames** are fully supported. xlwings-powered workbooks are easy to distribute and work on **Windows** and **Mac**.

 **xlwings PRO** is a combination of the ``xlwings.pro`` subpackage and additional services like dedicated support.
-It is licensed under a commercial license and requires a license key.
+It is licensed under a commercial license and requires a valid license key.

 .. toctree::